bedre/The-Responsive-Scaffold/README.md

 6. We snuck in some [microdata](http://schema.org) in the <footer>, yay :)
 7. The CSS pretty much assumes you will use exactly as many menu items as we have used in our example.

+## Setup

+1. The template uses the rgbapng Compass plugin to provide cross-browser support for rgba() in CSS.
+Installation instructions: https://github.com/aaronrussell/compass-rgbapng
+2. Check out _base.scss.
+It has a few variables you should be aware of/configure.
+3. Check out settings.php for some more configuration.

-## Make sure that…
+## FYI

 1.  in _layout.scss, the URL to the HTC file must be relative to your HTML(!) document, not relative to your CSS.
 That's why we've used an absolute in this example.
+This file is the [box-sizing polyfill](https://github.com/Schepp/box-sizing-polyfill for IE.
 2.  you're aware of [the bug jQuery has with box-sizing: border-box](http://bugs.jquery.com/ticket/11004).
-3.  you edit the settings in settings.php